ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 /dispense sincerest of apologies for including a DC Talk rap in this post.

-Ok then.

-A few years back I came across a study focused on how we humans perceive time.
+A few years back I came across a study focused around how we humans perceive time.
 Specifically, how that perception morphs the older we get.
 Apparently, this isn't a new idea, but it's one that I had never heard before, so it felt revolutionary at the time.

 The gist is this: as we grow older, our perspective on time shifts _proportional_ to the amount of time we've been alive.
 Thus, the longer you've been alive, the shorter your days, weeks, and years feel compared to someone younger than you.